Friday January 25, 2019

 QC entails all activities related to determining the quality level of the delivered product.
 It includes operational techniques that have been agreed upon by the customers before the commencement of the project, to fulfill quality requirements.

 During this process, the output received, or the end product is confirmed to the software requirements and verified for its quality.
 That means, the product is checked at various stages of the development life cycle and also against the requirements set by the customers.
-Different types of tests, code inspections, structured walk throughs, and various other techniques are used during QC.
+Different types of tests, code inspections, structured walk through, and various other techniques are used during QC.

 The Need for Quality Management